oxabz/yew-html-attributes/readme.md

 To add the hml attributes to your props just add the `#[has_attributes]` before your props.

-To then pass them along use the `use_attributes!` macro with a reference to the children html element and the props struct.
+To then pass them along use the `use_attributes!` macro with a reference to the child html element and the props refererence.

 ```rs
 use yew::prelude::*;